 MAINT EXP: Applies only to legacy perpetual licenses (TYPE = Perpetual).
 For Term licenses, this field will output,

 N/A. MAINT EXP displays the date that the maintenance contract for the Tableau Server deployment expires.
 To update the license maintenance key see Refresh Expiration Date for the Product Key.
 Visit the Tableau Customer Portal(Link opens in a new window) to view maintenance purchase history and to purchase additional maintenance.

 UPDATABLE: Specifies whether the license is an updatable subscription license (

 LBLM: Specifies if login-based license management (LBLM) is enabled for the Tableau Server deployment (

 False).
 When enabled, LBLM allows users to log into Tableau Server to license their instance of Tableau Desktop or Prep, rather than entering a product key.
 For more information about LBLM, see Login-based License Management.

-SERVER MANAGEMENT ADD-ON: Tableau Server is licensed for the Server Management Add-on (
+SERVER MANAGEMENT ADD-ON: Tableau Server is licensed for Advanced Management (formerly Server Management Add-on) (

 False).
-For more information about the Server Management Add-on, see About Tableau Server Management Add-on.
+For more information about Advanced Management, see About Tableau Advanced Management on Tableau Server.